-We have helped many social enterprise clients to make clear decisions about the kind of structure that they will need and how best to establish and develop their operations.
-Members of our team are also involved with social enterprises in their own lives, ranging from community based initiatives through to larger scale operations taking on services which have been transferred out of the public sector.
+We help social enterprise clients make clear decisions about the kind of structure they will need and how best to establish and develop their operations.
+We also advise on all aspects of the business as it grows and develops.
+Many members of our team are also involved with social enterprises themselves, ranging from community based initiatives through to larger scale operations taking on services which have been transferred out of the public sector.